Skip to main content

 • Ensuring customers are aware of upcoming sales and promotions: This is also an opportunity to provide them with a gift or coupon.
 It will incentivize them to attend and develop customer loyalty.

-• Making the cross-promotion of other products and services feel natural: No one likes to be sold to, but everyone likes to be helped.
-Establishing a way to track your customers’ previous purchases and expressed interests will help you customize recommendations that will entice them to return to your shop or ecommerce site.
+• Making cross-promotion of other products and services feel natural: No one likes to be sold, but everyone likes to be helped.
+Establishing a way to track your customers’ previous purchases and expressed interests will help you customize recommendations that will entice them to return to your shop or e-commerce site.

-• Providing referral incentives to your current customers: Referral marketing is low cost and effective.
+• Providing referral incentives to your current customers: Referral marketing is low-cost and effective.
 Referred customers are more likely to become loyal customers.
-It’s one of the best customer acquisition methods.
+It’s one of the best methods for customer acquisition.

-• Making time to learn why your newly acquired customers aren’t coming back: It will help you to build a better business.
+• Making time to learn why your newly acquired customers aren’t coming back will help you build a better business.
 You learn from mistakes, make corrections, and come back stronger.

 The Value of Customer Retention